 In the Catholic visual imagination, Gold is, like God, a holy paradox, at once untouchable and immanent, absent and omnipresent.

 My aesthetic sense was born in my Catholicism, and to be Catholic is to have one’s eyes full of gold—in big places but also small—on prayer cards on your aunt’s bedside table, the flaking Roman numerals under the stations of the cross.
 In the Catholic visual imagination, Gold is, like God, a holy paradox, at once untouchable and immanent, absent and omnipresent.
 Gold is sublime because it’s able to embody opposites—it’s the sun and also just a dot in a disk in an alchemist’s notebook.
 One of the names of the Virgin Mary, both pregnant and impregnable, is House of Gold.
-And in the case of God (but can God just be case?), both threat and power wear the same glove, with the same gold button which winks at the child as He reaches for his (gold) cigarette case.
+And in the case of God (but can God just be a case?), both threat and power wear the same glove, with the same gold button which winks at the child as He reaches for his (gold) cigarette case.

 As I grew I began to understand the history of the Catholic church and its role in conquest of the Americas, how it got all that gold, the myths of the Seven Cities of Gold that motivated and concealed the reality of enslavement and genocide, the melting down of sacred indigenous objects for transport back to Europe as gold bars.
 I also became aware of the harmful and exploitative extractive practices that cover the globe to this day wherever gold or other precious metals are found.
 For me this sinful element of Gold actually magnified its role in my thinking—again, as a Catholic, the deepest sins and the highest ecstasies wear the same gold glove.